FreshVine/expiring-media-cache/README.md

 	$ExpiringMedia->setWriteEveryChange( true );
 	$ExpiringMedia->getWriteEveryChange( );

+### UserAgent
+To make requests for media you need to supply a user agent string.
+This should be updated from time to time to ensure it looks modern.
+Services may block certain UA strings over time.

+**Default:** false

+	$ExpiringMedia->setUserAgent( 'User Agent Browser String' );
+	$ExpiringMedia->getUserAgent( );

 ### FileController
 This library includes a file controller written for the local filesystem that PHP is installed on.
 You may need to extend the abstracted functions in the File controller to support a different storage location (like a CDN or other).
 You can use the `Controllers\FileLocal.php` to help you.